AnhellO/go-experiments/README.md

 # go-experiments

-Some functional stuff written when learning go
+Some functional stuff written when learning go.